AngleProtocol/angle-docs/governance/veANGLE/increasing-veANGLE.md

 Because of that, Bob should actually use the calculator from the [App](https://app.angle.money/#/lock) to make sure that he would meet the necessary veANGLE balance he needs for his deposit to increase his boost as he wants to.

-#### Conclusion
+**Conclusion:**

 Increasing one’s veANGLE balance doesn’t necessarily increase its boost.
 Always make sure to verify in the calculator the veANGLE balance needed to get the max boost depending on the amount of tokens you are staking on the gauge.

 ## Weekly Interest Distribution

 The weekly interest distribution happens every week on Thursday (European Time).
 At the beginning of the week on the previous Thursday, a snapshot of all veANGLE holders with their balances is recorded to process the interest distribution accordingly.
-Because of that, users will start receiving their share of interest only the week **following** the lock of their tokens.
+Because of that, users start receiving their share of interest only the week **following** the lock of their tokens.

 An increase in veANGLE balance is directly linked to an increase in the share of interest an address will receive.